What is the best sleeping position for back pain?

 Aside from those people who suffer back pain, individuals with spinal issues such as the lumbar spinal stenosis or osteoarthritis will also benefit from sleeping in a recliner.

-The reason this sleeping position helps a person with back pain is that it elevates their head and knees to give them a more comfortable, refreshing nights rest.
+The reason this sleeping position helps a person with back pain is that it elevates their head and knees to give them a more comfortable, refreshing night’s rest.

 Not only are you going to be helped with your back pain, but it will also help to reduce sleep apnea, which is a breathing issue when going to sleep.
-It will also help to reduce the risk of heartburn, another common problem which pops up when going to sleep.
+It will also help to reduce the risk of heartburn, another common problem that pops up when going to sleep.